Immanuel celebrated its 40th year in 2019 and as the longest established independent school on the Sunshine Coast. It offers:

 The design and construction of the building was critical to its success and used the latest in sustainable materials and technology.
 Features include energy efficient lighting with smart controls; photovoltaic panels feeding from elsewhere onsite to power lighting and ceiling fans; louvres to provide natural cross ventilation; larger eaves to improve daylight throughout the year without excess, unwanted heat; rainwater catchment tanks; and recyclable, waterproof materials for doors and joinery.

 Innovation is at the core of Immanuel’s programs blending classroom, mobile and online experiences seamlessly throughout the learning journey.
-Facilitating connections between students, staff and the wider community is an integral part of its approach and a key point of difference.
-To find out more about Immanuel’s educational philosophy visit www.immanuel.qld.edu.au.
+Facilitating connections between students, staff and the wider community is an integral part of this approach and a key point of difference.
+To find out more about Immanuel’s educational philosophy, please visit www.immanuel.qld.edu.au.